pococms/website/docs/theme-framework.md

 Markdown files, you should be able to publish your site moments after starting
 * Both mobile and desktop friendly
+* Allows creation of themes by adding a single file that overrides CSS presets
 * Responsive (change behavior to accomodate different screen sizes)
 * Accomodate dark themes
 * Work on older browsers